Master of Business Administration

 (c) Other qualifications and experience as may, on application by the student, be deemed equivalent to (a) by the Academic Board of the College.

-In addition to meeting the prerequisites above, international applicants who have not completed an educational qualification in English have to provide proof of proficiency in English through internationally recognised tests such as IELTS or TOEFL, or through satisfactory completion of an approved course at one of the College’s partner language colleges.
+In addition to meeting the prerequisites above, international applicants who have not completed an educational qualification in English have to provide proof of proficiency in English through internationally recognised tests such as IELTS, or through satisfactory completion of an approved course at one of the College’s partner language colleges.

 Candidates must achieve an IELTS Academic minimum overall result of 6.5 with no band less than 6.0.